 If you think about it, the length of daylight was rather substantial since about the middle of May.
 And the lowering of the Sun’s path across the sky and the diminishing of the daylight hours was rather subtle during the first half of the summer season.

 But during the second half of summer, the effects of the southward shift of the Sun’s direct rays become much more noticeable.
-When autumn officially arrives on September 22, the Sun for Bostonians will set at 6:57 p.m.—America’s Walking City will have lost 2 hours and 6 minutes of daylight since Aug.
+When autumn officially arrives on September 22, the Sun for people in Philadelphia will set at 6:57 p.m.— 1 hour and 10 minutes of less daylight since Aug.
 7th.

 So enjoy the last half of the summer season and get in as much of your favorite activities as you can before there’s a chill in the air and darkness wins out over daylight.